hydra3333/Pi4NAS64/README.md

 1. Re-check that the Pi4 has been pre-configured correctly, particularly the server-name and fixed IPv4 address

 2. Prepare our USB3 drives on the Pi4
-   - plug the USB3 external hard drive(s) into the Pi4
+   - **plug the USB3 external hard drive(s)** into the Pi4
       - always plug the FIRST drive into the "TOP" USB3 slot
       - always plug the SECOND drive into the "BOTTOM" USB3 slot
-      - always plug the same drives into the same USB3 slots !
+      - always plug the same drives into the same USB3 slots every time !
    - wait 15 to 30 seconds for the USB3 external hard drives to spin up and be mounted automatically; ignore/cancel any prompts at thie time
    - find and note EXACTLY the correct `UUID=` string of letters and numbers for the USB3 external hard drive(s) ... start a Terminal and do this:
      ```